Vikasgowda13/expense_tracker/README.md

 ## Challenges Overcome

 Building this project came with a few real hurdles.
-The first was understanding how a single page Application works in practice, rather than loading new HTML pages, all UI changes had to be handled dynamically through JavaScript DOM manipulation, which required a shift in thinking.
+The first was understanding how a single page application works in practice, rather than loading new HTML pages, all UI changes had to be handled dynamically through JavaScript DOM manipulation, which required a shift in thinking.
 The second challenge was connecting the frontend to the backend correctly, particularly handling CORS errors that blocked API requests between the two local servers.
-This was resolved by adding the `cors` middleware in express.
-The third issue was managing the edit and delete flow cleanly specifically, ensuring the modal form correctly pre filled with existing data and that the delete confirmation modal tracked the right expense ID without page state being lost.
-Finally formatting dates consistently across the frontend (converting MongoDB ISO date strings to readable Australian date format) took some trial and error but was solved using JavaScript's `toLocaleDateString` method.
+This was resolved by adding the `cors` middleware in Express.
+A third issue was managing the edit and delete flow cleanly — specifically, ensuring the modal form correctly pre-filled with existing data and that the delete confirmation modal tracked the right expense ID without page state being lost.
+Finally, formatting dates consistently across the frontend (converting MongoDB ISO date strings to readable Australian date format) took some trial and error but was solved using JavaScript's `toLocaleDateString` method.

 ---